KooperL/marketo-developer.en/help/data-streams.md

     1. Adobe ID
     1. Marketo Munchkin ID for their subscription
 1. Customer exposes a REST endpoint to consume events normally in the form of a webhook.
-1. Once that is provided, Adobe will enable the stream for the customer's subscription.
+1. Once that is provided, Adobe enables the stream for the customer's subscription.
-1. Customer will then setup the stream in Adobe IO (instructions to be provided)
+1. Customer then sets up the stream in Adobe IO (instructions to be provided)
     1. This step requires an Adobe Org
     1. Requires Adobe Org User to have Developer or System Admin Role